Moorestown Mall

 Moorestown Mall is a shopping mall in Moorestown, New Jersey, owned by PREIT.
 The mall has over 90 stores and is anchored by Boscov's, Regal Cinemas, and Cooper University Health Care - Moorestown Campus.
 Junior anchors are Five Below, HomeSense, Michaels, and Sierra Trading Post, all located in a converted Macy's anchor store.
+There is one anchor tenant called Parky’s, a family entertainment center, under construction at the mall.

 History

 Moorestown Mall originally opened for business in 1963 with Gimbels, Wanamaker's, and Woolworths as the original anchors.
 In 1971, Sears built a new store and relocated from Camden, NJ.
 Gimbels became Stern's in 1986 and closed in 1990.
 It later became Ports of the World, a new concept by Boscov's only to be converted to Boscov's not long after.
-Moorestown Mall underwent a partial renovation in 1986 and was completely renovated in 1993-94, after a serious fire damaged the northeast quarter of the mall on December 23, 1992.
+Moorestown Mall underwent a partial renovation in 1986 and was completely renovated in 1993–94, after a serious fire damaged the northeast quarter of the mall on December 23, 1992.
 Wanamaker's became Hecht's in 1995 and was later converted to Strawbridge's.
 Prior to The Rouse Company's purchase of the center in December 1997, Lord & Taylor had committed to opening a store at the mall.
 Nordstrom also considered opening a location in South Jersey but they did not commit to the mall's expansion plans.
 The Strawbridge's store was rebuilt in 1999.

 In an attempt to protect the Cherry Hill Mall, a mere 3 mi away, The Rouse Company acquired the Moorestown Mall.
-PREIT acquired the Cherry Hill Mall, Echelon Mall, Moorestown Mall, Exton Square, Plymouth Meeting Mall, and Gallery at Market East in exchange for Christiana Mall on March 7, 2003.
+On March 7, 2003, PREIT acquired the Cherry Hill Mall, Echelon Mall, Moorestown Mall, Exton Square, Plymouth Meeting Mall, and Gallery at Market East in exchange for Christiana Mall.
 Strawbridge's became Macy's in 2006.